 Energy balls are cheap.

-Preparing energy balls is much cheaper than purchasing boxes of store-bought energy bars.
-You can make a couple batches for less than $5 depending on the ingredients used.
-Not to mention most of the ingredients are likely in your pantry.
-Win!
-Oh and not only is homemade energy bites cheaper they are healthier because you’re in the control of the ingredients.
-Win win!
+Not to mention, most of the ingredients are likely already in your pantry.
+Of course, not only are homemade energy bites cheaper, but they are also healthier because you’re in control of the ingredients.
+Win-win!

 Energy balls are versatile.